 - Versatile: they're great for a potluck, as a snack or quick breakfast, for a bake sale or as part of an informal brunch table.

 I love muffins with unique flavor combinations and am always mixing and matching.
-Some pairings you must try are apple and blueberry muffins and morning banana blueberry muffins.
+Some pairings you must try are apple and blueberry muffins, and these unique and easy banana blueberry morning muffins.

 FAQ